-• The analysis results for a Business Task can be retrieved for any specific Target/Location by calling the Analysis Read web service
+The analysis results for a Business Task can be retrieved for any specific Target/Location by calling the Analysis Read web service Read Analysis for Task

 · Enter test results for a Business Task

 When entering test results for a Business Task, it must be decided if this result is simply being saved or saved and approved.
 Only by using the save and approve will the change move to the following control point in the Path.